mvrshmvllxw/hyprnez/install_hyprdots/README.md

 ### Installer

-Please note: If the top hyprland banner is constantly blinking, you first need to reboot the PC with the `reboot` command and only then run the installer (otherwise the hyprland config will not be updated due to a bug).
+Please note: if the top hyprland banner is constantly blinking, you first need to reboot the PC with the `reboot` command and only then run the installer (otherwise the hyprland config will not be updated due to a bug).

 Now you can download repo and run installation: